SwapnanilMukherjee/swapnanilmukherjee.github.io/index.md

 <div class="section">
   <h2>About Me</h2>
   <p>I am a final year undergraduate student at <a href="https://wwww.ashoka.edu.in">Ashoka University</a>.
 My research interests lie in <b>multimodal AI</b>, problems at the <b>intersection of vision and language</b>, <b>commonsense abilities</b> in foundation models, and <b>reasoning</b>.</p>
   <p>I am currently an intern at the <a href="https://precog.iiit.ac.in/" target="_blank">Precog Lab</a> at IIIT Hyderabad where I am exploring representational alignment between modalities and its implication on downstream tasks in collaboration with <a href="https://www.microsoft.com/en-us/research/lab/microsoft-research-india/" target="_blank"> Microsoft Research India</a>.
 I am also pursuing my undergraduate thesis on <a href="https://arxiv.org/abs/2209.07662" target="_blank">neurosymbolic methods</a> for verifiable and grounded Visual Question Answering (VQA), under the supervision of <a href="https://www.ashoka.edu.in/profile/debayan-gupta/" target="_blank">Prof. Debayan Gupta</a> (Ashoka University) and <a href="https://adityasomak.github.io/#about" target="_blank">Prof. Somak Aditya</a> (IIT Kharagpur).
-For more details, check out my <a src="/assets/cv.pdf>">CV</a>, or look at my <a href="/research">research</a>.
+For more details, check out my <a href="https://github.com/SwapnanilMukherjee/swapnanilmukherjee.github.io/blob/main/assets/CV.pdf>">CV</a>, or look at my <a href="/research">research</a>.
   </p>
   <p>Aside from work, there aren't many things that I do (which I am slowly trying to change).
 But sometimes, when I do find the motivation, I enjoy obsessing over frames.
 You can find some of them <a href="/gallery">here</a>.
-I am quite into Marvel (and other comic universes), have an alarming number of <a href="https://open.spotify.com/listeningstats/share/4tgKHIWTjT4y1C9eMLqeIu?si=WWctd3MwQ_iZfaAQZod70A&lang=en&uri=spotify%3Alisteningstats" target="_blank">Spotify</a> minutes, I try to swim sometimes.</p>
+I am quite into Marvel (and other comic universes), have an alarming number of <a href="https://open.spotify.com/listeningstats/share/4tgKHIWTjT4y1C9eMLqeIu?si=WWctd3MwQ_iZfaAQZod70A&lang=en&uri=spotify%3Alisteningstats" target="_blank">Spotify</a> minutes, and I try to swim sometimes.
+Please reach out to me if you find any of these interesting, or just want to have a chat!</p>
-  <p>Please reach out to me if you find any of these interesting, or just want to have a chat!</p>
+  <p><b> I am also actively looking for PhD positions starting Fall 2026 in the aforementioned research areas.
+If there are any openings and I might be a good fit for your group, do let me know!</b></p>
 </div>

 <!-- Recent Publications -->